-However, beyond this there is quite a bit of variation in how easy mods are to use.
+Beyond this, there is quite a bit of variation in how easy mods are to use.
 For example, many devices with a temperature control mode require you to enter a menu system, select “Mode” and then choose “Temperature Control” (or a similar combination of choices) in order to switch modes.

-As you may expect, a mod’s brand can give you a pretty good idea of quality
+As you may expect, a mod’s brand can give you a pretty good idea of quality.

 A lot could be said on this topic, but the simple advice is to stick with more well-known brands with a solid reputation.